Round trip 5 days – Narsaq

 No special requirements on this trip.

 Arrival in Narsarsuaq and boat transfer to Qassiarsuk.
 Qassiarsuk is also known as Brattahlid, the place where Eric the Red settled in 982.
 The Norse ruins are well preserved and the open-air museum (Brattahlid) can be visited on your own (admission fee is not included).
 The approx. 40 inhabitants earn their livelihoods from sheep farming, but the village also has a school, a shop and a church.
-Late afternoon boat transfer to Narsaq (duration about 1 hour).
+After a couple of hours, you take the boat to Itilleq, followed by a 4 km hike along a picturesque unpaved country road to Igaliku, one of the most beautiful villages in Greenland!
+The colourful houses are situated on lush grassland next to a milky-blue fjord.
+On the other side of the fjord the landmark Illerfissalik (Burfjeld) Mountain towers over a rough and desolate landscape.

 Accommodation in Narsaq for 2 nights.